Dà Guò, across the great pass

 When undertaking great things it is impossible to avoid every danger.
 Have the guts to take risks.
 And when pain, sorrow, fear or loneliness come your way, then accept them as a road to deeper and farther pastures for the soul.

 9 at 5: A withered poplar grows foliage.
-An old woman gets a real man as husband.
+An old woman gets a learned man as husband.
 Without fault, without honor.

 4: The ridgepole is eminent.
 Auspicious.
-If there is a snake, distress.
+If there are snakes, distress.

-When one is on the verge of something, small signs can take one off balance.
+When one is on the verge of something, small signs or doubts can take one off balance.
 One moment life is full and rich, next moment one realizes how vulnerable one is.
 Suddenly feeling old, or self-confidence melts away caused by a setback or an accident.
 This is not the end!
-Your spirit is alive, find it back again: by choosing for life.
+Your spirit is alive, find it back again by choosing for life.

 9 at 3: The ridgepole is sagging.
 Pitfall.